Are you worried about someone who lives with Dementia?

 Selecting a home for you or your loved one is a very difficult decision and, to complicate matters, many people are not sure how to evaluate whether a home will meet their specific needs.
 To assist you with your decision, we have prepared this guide to use while visiting various homes.

-Please bring your loved one and join us for a free coffee morning held every Wednesday between 10am - 12.30pm.
-It is just a social occasion for carers and people living with dementia to get out in a safe environment and make some new friends.
-We are happy to share our experiences and answer any questions you might have about caring for people living with dementia.
+Please bring your loved one and join us for a free singing group and coffee morning held every Wednesday between 10.30am and 12.30pm.
+It is just a social occasion enabling carers and people living with dementia to get out in a safe environment and make some new friends.

 Our Latest News